tirthGajjar/helloworld-express/docs/api.md

 ### Response

-- Response should be JSON, even for errors.
+- response should be json, even for errors.
-- Some routes could respond with redirects instead.
+- some particular routes could respond with redirects instead.
-- Response should be entity-prefixed.
+- response should be entity-prefixed.